Wayfair Inc. (W) Stock: A Look at the Analyst Recommendations

 W) stock’s latest price update

-Wayfair Inc. (NYSE: W)’s stock price has increased by 2.97 compared to its previous closing price of 33.67.
-Despite this, the company has experienced a 0.96% gain in its stock price over the last five trading sessions.
+Wayfair Inc. (NYSE: W)’s stock price has decreased by -4.62 compared to its previous closing price of 35.71.
+However, the company has seen a -4.97% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 02/24/23 that Wayfair Stock Extends Losses.
 But Results ‘Nowhere Near as Bad’ as Investors Think.

 W’s Market Performance

-Wayfair Inc. (W) has seen a 0.96% rise in stock performance for the week, with a -4.31% decline in the past month and a -8.74% plunge in the past quarter.
-The volatility ratio for the week is 6.81%, and the volatility levels for the past 30 days are at 7.96% for W. The simple moving average for the last 20 days is 4.31% for W stock, with a simple moving average of -21.43% for the last 200 days.
+W’s stock has fallen by -4.97% in the past week, with a monthly rise of 4.70% and a quarterly drop of -15.27%.
+The volatility ratio for the week is 7.08% while the volatility levels for the last 30 days are 7.37% for Wayfair Inc. The simple moving average for the last 20 days is 1.54% for W stock, with a simple moving average of -22.54% for the last 200 days.

 Analysts’ Opinion of W